Curry (programming language)

-Curry is an experimental functional logic programming language, based on the Haskell language.
+Curry is a declarative programming language, an implementation of the functional logic programming paradigm, and based on the Haskell language.
 It merges elements of functional and logic programming, including constraint programming integration.

-It is nearly a superset of Haskell, lacking support mostly for overloading using type classes, which some implementations provide anyway as a language extension, such as the Münster Curry Compiler.
+It is nearly a superset of Haskell but does not support all language extensions of Haskell.
+In contrast to Haskell, Curry has built-in support for non-deterministic computations involving search.